rantho95/sales-data-warehouse/README.md

 4. Exact duplicate fact records were removed.
 The source dataset has no unique transaction identifier and no time-of-day precision, so it wasn't possible to definitively determine whether a repeated row was a genuine separate purchase or an accidental duplication in the source export.
 133 exact full-row duplicates were identified.
 Since the fact table is meant to represent distinct sales events, these were treated as accidental duplicates and removed — verified with a before/after reconciliation (675,368 → 675,235 rows, 133 removed), rather than assumed or silently dropped without documentation.

-5. Zero-variance attributes were retained.
-Country and Manufacturer are kept in the model even though every record in the current dataset shares the same value for both.
-They weren't removed just because they currently have only one distinct value — that limitation is documented here as a characteristic of this dataset, not hidden.
-The model stays structurally capable of supporting real variation if a broader dataset is introduced later, and this also avoids treating a one-row GROUP BY result as meaningful analytical variation.

-6. TRUNCATE vs. DELETE in the ETL process.
+5. TRUNCATE vs. DELETE in the ETL process.
 The ETL process accounts for SQL Server's foreign-key behavior when clearing tables before reloading.
 A common assumption is that tables can simply be truncated in "child-before-parent" order — but SQL Server blocks TRUNCATE TABLE on any table referenced by a foreign key constraint, even if the referencing table is empty.
 The reload strategy reflects this: fact.FactSales (referenced by nothing) uses TRUNCATE TABLE; dimensions referenced by foreign-key relationships (DimCustomer, DimGeography, DimProduct, DimDate) use DELETE FROM instead.
 This respects the database's referential constraints while still providing a fully repeatable reload process.

 Data Quality & Validation